royepi/HexFlow-UCTV/README.md

 <p>⚫Categories: Android ("YoYo Loader")</p>
 <p>⚫Categories: RPGMaker XP ("MKXP") ASAP.</p>
 <p>⚫Categories: RPGMaker 2000/2003 ("EasyRPG" - low priority)</p>
-<p>⚫Categories: Pico8 (low priority, easy to program)</p>
 <p>⚫Categories: ScummVM (low priority)</p>
 <p>⚫Categories: Playstation Mobile (low priority)</p>
 <p>⚫Categories: remote play category (low priority)</p>
 <p>⚫Categories: recently played</p>
 <p>⚫Categories: most played (maybe)</p>
 <p>⚫Categories: favorites</p>
-<p>⚫Either new setting "Jump to last played game on startup: ON/OFF" or new startup category: "ALL - *JUMP TO LAST PLAYED*" ✔️Done, trying to decide which of the two ways it should be implemented.
-This will probably also be released alongside "Recently Played".</p>
+<p>⚫Categories: recently played</p>
+<p>⚫Categories: All+jump to last played game (ONLY AVAILABLE AS A STARTUP CATEGORY)✔️Done, coming in v1.1</p>
 <p>⚫"Pro Triangle Menu": add all these settings to the triangle menu: Open a game's trophies (via trophy app URI call), Open a game's manual (not sure how to code this), send game save data to a PSTV, set individual app overclock via PSVShell and the "L..." overclocking program profile writer.
-AKA the ability to launch an app at 500 overclock through triangle menu. ✔️Only the overclocker is done but the others are planned to come with it if possible.
-Coming to the public release when Retroflow integration is added to public HexLauncher Custom release</p>
+AKA the ability to launch an app at 500 overclock through triangle menu. ✔️Only the overclocker is done so far, others hopefully done soon.
+Coming in v1.1</p>
 <p>⚫Select opens up a sidebar similar to Vitashell's triangle menu, it will have "search" and little checkboxes to only show games of a certain genre ex: "Puzzles" and "Mario", with "Mario Picross" being in both.
 Inspired by "Dig - Emulator Front-End" for android. </p>
 <p>⚫Absolute full translation for everything, including msg boxes (like retroflow)(easy but low priority)</p>
 <p>⚫RetroFlow: option to automatically colorize Game Boy (non-color) games that were officially retroactively given color when played on a GameBoy Color such as Super Mario Land, Super Mario Land 2, QIX, Hyper Lode Runner, DrMario, Metroid 2, etc)(low priority and this will be hard to program).</p>